osg-htc/user-documentation/documentation/PATh/htc_workloads/submitting_workloads/quickstart.md

 ### Check the job status

-The `condor_q` command tells the status of currently running jobs.
+The `condor_q` command tells the status of your jobs currently in the queue.
 Generally you will want to limit it to your own jobs:

 	$ condor_q netid